OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ mamba env create -f obds-rnaseq.yml

-If you want, you can give your environment a name of your choice (e.g. obds_env) using the -n option (by default it will use the name specified at the top of the yml file which is obds-py3):
+If you want, you can give your environment a name of your choice (e.g. `alternative_name_env`) using the -n option (by default it will use the name specified at the top of the yml file, which is `obds_env`).
+You do not have to run the line below, but you can use it for reference (although it is clearer to specify the env name in the yaml file).

-    $ mamba env create -n obds_env -f obds-rnaseq.yml
+    $ mamba env create -n alternative_name_env -f obds-rnaseq.yml

 **4) Activate your new conda environment**

     $ mamba activate obds-rnaseq